How to find the interior and exterior angles of a regular 13-sided polygon

 A regular tridecagon has 65 diagonals.

-2. Sum of Exterior Angles
+2. Sum of all polygon's exterior angles

 The sum of exterior angles for any polygon is always 360°, no matter the number of sides!